Skip to content

 }

-Step 2: Set the Pull Secret in the Global Profile¶
+Step 2: Set the Pull Secret in the Global Profile

-By storing the pull secret in DRP's global profile, it is automatically available to all
+By storing the pull secret in DRP's global profile, it is automatically available to all cluster deployments without needing to paste it every time.

 Verify it was saved: